SamuelSchlesinger/acs/README.md

 # Build the project
 cargo build --release

+# Two binaries will be built:
-# The binary will be available at target/release/acs
+# - The server: target/release/acs
+# - The CLI client: target/release/acs-cli
 ```

 ## Usage